dward2/BME547/Assignments/custom_class_assignment.md

       integer, into the `mrn` attribute, the name into the `name` attribute, and, if it exists, the blood_type into the `blood_type` attribute.
     * The function should convert the mrn found in the string to an integer for storage.
-It should also verify that the mrn is an integer and does not contain any letters.
-If it does, the method should raise a `Value Error` with an appropriate error message (it cannot be the default message raised by `ValueError` but is one you create).
+If the mrn given is not an integer but contains some letters, the method should raise a `ValueError` with the following
+      message:  `The medical record number received of {} is invalid.
+It can only contain numbers.` with the `{}` being replaced by the incorrect mrn sent.
     * The blood_type should be verified as discussed below.
 * __Methods__
   * The `Patient` class should have the following methods: